About Pastor Terry Fischer

 I was not in the church very long when I started to ask the question, Where is the power?
 I began to read and re-read the book of Acts while asking God to reveal to me how the church should really be.
 I did not realize it at that time that God was already working on my heart, stirring me and preparing me to go into the ministry.
 The call started to become more evident in my life around the mid “90’s.”
 One very powerful event in my life was when I went down to Beaumont, Texas in the spring of 1997 and heard a man preach by the name of B. H. Clendennen.
 My good pastor friend Dale Demary had invited me to go along with him and a few other brothers.
 B.H.
 Clendennen was holding a minister’s conference Tuesday through Friday the week before Easter.
 He preached Tuesday night, Wednesday morning and then again Wednesday evening.
 The first two messages were good but when he preached that Wednesday evening service he made the statement “we are to demonstrate that Christ is alive.”
 I was devastated, I immediately took to repentance.
 I was begging God to forgive me for not understanding what it means to be a Christian.
 I had a few personal revivals in the past but this one I never recovered from.

-Today I am still serving as pastor but I have recently changed the name to THE CHURCH (In Wisconsin).
+Today I am still serving as pastor, but in January of 2008, I changed the name to THE CHURCH In Wisconsin.
 And yes, I am making a statement by using such a name.
-I am declaring that we are a church that truly holds to the every page of the bible, and we are determined to see this great word of God lived out to its fullest in our present generation.
+I am declaring that we are a church that truly holds to every page of the bible, and we are determined to see this great word of God lived out to its fullest in our present generation.
 Please come and join us if you desire to see a true move of the Holy Spirit in our generation.